compromise-evident/rolling-code/README.md

 With RAM_Unix_time_supplement disabled in e.g. groupOTP,
-you and those with whom you wish to communicate in the future will be able to agree upon a handful of characters in person.
+you and those with whom you wish to communicate in the future will be able to agree upon a good handful of characters in person.
 And when with your machine, make a text file containing those characters--followed by any repeating character you've agreed to, until the file is 1,000+ bytes in size.